 “Nonsense.
 No command is easy, even for a mere freighter,” Merlin assured her with a friendly smile.
 “Space presents so many variables that you can never predict what’s going to happen from one day to the next, so you must always be on the alert.
 I’ll say it again, because I believe it.
 You have done a fine job, Taro.”

 Another close lightning strike boomed and reverberated off the sides of the building; the wind and hard rain didn’t sound as if either would let up any time soon.
 To give herself time to swallow the personal embarrassment at Merlin’s praise, Taro got up to her feet and peered from the cubicle out into the barn.

-Behind her, the grey wolf mulled over his thoughts, but his eyes never left the vixen.
+Behind her, the gray wolf mulled over his thoughts, but his eyes never left the vixen.
 She held herself well, even relaxed against the door frame looking out away from their conversation.
 Many things had happened behind the scenes at the home office that she was unaware of, and he felt the lull in their conversation might be a good time to reveal them.

 “Taro,” he said in a calm voice.
 He had spoken quietly, but loud enough to be heard over the din of the storm outside.
 The vixen looked over her shoulder at him, and he motioned back toward the chair she had occupied.

 She sat down, but before Merlin had a chance to say anything more, she held his gaze and said, “I know you’ve been occupied with the birth of your pups, but I think we need to make plans to get the Horizon repaired and back in business as soon as possible.
 We don’t want to lose any more clients by our—”